 “…childcare is early education, regardless of the building it occurs in or what we call it.
 The question is only whether it’s advancing or impeding children’s learning.”

-Research has demonstrated that nurturing relationships and rich experiences in the earliest years help children develop initiative, problem solving, creative thinking, and team building skills.
-These competencies are critical to success in school, and later in the workplace and the larger community.
-The foundation for these capacities is formed by the age of 5.
+Studies show that 90% of a child’s brain development happens between the ages of 0 and 5.
+Research has demonstrated that nurturing relationships and rich experiences in the earliest years help children develop initiative, problem-solving, creative thinking, and team building skills.
+These competencies are critical to success in school, and later in the workplace and the broader community.

 of Montana children have all their available parents in the workforce

 – Early Childhood Workforce Index 2018, Center for the Study of Child Care Employment, University of California, Berkeley